MatthewW274/Greenspaces-Of-Ontario-Student-Encouragers/docs/README.md

 # Discussion

-Our map displays large areas of park disparity in both central Waterloo and the outskirts of the city boundary.
-In the central area, this is because there are few greenspaces to utilise and there area also higher rental costs.
-Though greenspaces are accessible through walking, biking, and public transit, there are so few of them due to development that people do not have greenspace access.
-Additionally, near the Waterloo and Laurier campuses, rental corporations have significantly increased rents in student housing leading to higher rental disparity.
+Our map displays large areas of park disparity in central Waterloo and the city outskirts.
+Though greenspaces are accessible through walking, biking, and public transit, people do not have adequate greenspace access because of the scarcity created by urbanization.
+Generally, residents in the city core have access to fewer usable green spaces and higher rental costs.
+Additionally, [rental corporations have significantly increased rents in student housing](https://www.therecord.com/news/waterloo-region/apartment-vacancies-surge-in-waterloo-region-as-foreign-students-depart-but-rents-keep-rising/article_cd494dc3-bcc1-5a52-9d5c-ce4d80884292.html) near the Waterloo and Laurier campuses, leading to higher rental disparity.
 On the outskirts of Waterloo, park disparity occurs because of high rental inequity and lack of accessible methods to get to greenspaces.
-While there are lots of greenspaces on the edge of the city, they are often only accessible by cars, not by cycling, sidewalk, or public transit.
-While people could walk or cycle on the side of the road, this is often unsafe as speed limits in this area are much higher than in the city center.
-Furthermore, rent in this area is generally higher because people are living in single family homes or luxury apartments, which leads to a higher rental disparity score.
-Between central Waterloo and the outskirts of the city, there are both accessible parks and lower rental costs, so these areas generally have the lowest park disparity.
+While many green spaces exist on the city's edge, they are often only accessible by cars, not by cycling, walking, or public transit.
+While people could walk or cycle on the side of the road, higher speed limits in rural areas compared to the city center and lack of pedestrian infrastructure create valid safety concerns.
+Furthermore, rent in this area is generally higher because people live in single-family homes or luxury apartments, which leads to a higher rental disparity score.
+There are both accessible parks and lower rental costs between central Waterloo and the outskirts of the city, so these areas generally have the lowest park disparity.

 # Other Sources